Creating OpportunitieS for Migrant InClusion

 Local Phase:

-Profile: Young people playing an active role in contrasting stereotyping and discrimination against migrants and refugees among their fellow youngsters.
-Activities will be lead by participants of the Blended Mobilities.
+- Profile: Young people playing an active role in contrasting stereotyping and discrimination against migrants and refugees among their fellow youngsters.
+Activities were led by participants of the Blended Mobilities.

-Project objectives/is supportive of the identified priorities as follows:
+Project objectives supported the identified priorities as follows:

-• Promoting youth volunteering as an instrument to contrast discrimination against migrants and refugees among the youth categories and within the hosting societies at large
+- Promoted youth volunteering as an instrument to contrast discrimination against migrants and refugees among the youth categories and within the hosting societies at large.

-• Research and identification of European good practices in contrasting radicalization and prejudice among young people through Storytelling, Art and Sport.
+- Researched and identified European good practices in contrasting radicalization and prejudice among young people through Storytelling, Art, and Sport.

-• Selected youngsters in employing unconventional instruments of Non Formal Education (Storytelling, Art and Sport) as tools for contrasting phenomena of racism and xenophobia
+- Implemented 3 Blended Youth Mobilities (1 per partner country) wherein partners developed the knowledge, skills, and competences of selected youngsters in employing unconventional instruments of Non-Formal Education (Storytelling, Art, and Sport) as tools for contrasting phenomena of racism and xenophobia.

-• Developing educational resources (Research Reports and Manual) in multiple languages allowing a wide accessibility and disclosure of project results and thereby producing a direct impact on the audience of youngsters and youth operators in partner countries and in Europe at large.
+- Developed educational resources (Research Reports and Manual) in multiple languages allowing wide accessibility and disclosure of project results and thereby producing a direct impact on the audience of youngsters and youth operators in partner countries and in Europe at large.